litmuschaos/litmus-docs/website/docs/architecture/chaos-observability-flow-analytics.md

 In Litmus, workflow run statistics and information are generated post the chaos workflow execution, which can be accessed directly using the ChaosCenter.

 ## Observability Flow for Analytics
+1. In the Chaos Execution Plane, the ChaosEngine Details and ChaosResult are fetched by the Chaos Agent.
+2. Chaos Agent then forwards them to the Backend Server in the Chaos Control Plane and later they get stored into the Database.
-1. The Chaos Workflow run is specified by the user as an input using the ChaosCenter.
+3. User specifies the Chaos Workflow Schedule for which the workflow statistics and information is to be fetched as an input in the ChaosCenter.
-2. The request for workflow run statistics and information is served by the Backend Server.
+4. The request for the workflow statistics and information is received by the Backend Server.
-3. The Backend Server queries the Database for the details of the ChaosEngines which were a part of the Chaos Workflow.
+5. Backend Server queries the Database for the details of past Workflow Runs.
-4. Fetched ChaosEngine details are fetched by the Backend Server.
+6. Aggregated workflow statistics based on the ChaosResult verdict and probe success percentage are fetched from the Database by Backend Server.
-5. Backend Server processes the fetched details and generates the workflow statistics and information using it.
-6. Workflow statistics and information is returned to ChaosCenter.
+7. Workflow statistics and information are forwarded to ChaosCenter by Backend Server.